mehrab-haque/Oracle-Term-Final-Project/README.md

 # About our project

 ## Featurs
-- Messaging
+- Messaging<br/>
-    -One to one messaging
+    -One to one messagin<br/>
-    -Group messaging
+    -Group messaging<br/>
--Sceduled Messages
+- Sceduled Messages<br/>
-  - User can schedule messages for the future purpose -Message Deletion
+  - User can schedule messages for the future purpose<br/>
+- Message Deletion<br/>
-  -User can only delete his own messages
+  -User can only delete his own messages<br/>
--Multiple Sender/Receiver
+- **Multiple Sender/Receiver**<br/>
-  -In groups , a user can team up with multiple users and send common messages .Messages can be sent to targeted users also.
+  -In groups , a user can team up with multiple users and send common messages .Messages can be sent to targeted users also.<br/>
--Socket Connection:
+- Socket Connection:<br/>
-  -The entire system is connected through socket connection so that users can communicate in realtime -Reactions
+  -The entire system is connected through socket connection so that users can communicate in realtime<br/>
+- Reactions<br/>
-  -Users can react his own and others messages.
+  -Users can react his own and others messages.<br/>
--Group Admin
+- Group Admin<br/>
-    - A group admin is the group creator.Only he can remove members from the grouo,Other members can only add members to the group.Moreover , a group admin can see all the deleted messages by various users.
+    - A group admin is the group creator.Only he can remove members from the grouo,Other members can only add members to the group.Moreover , a group admin can<br/>
+    see all the deleted messages by various users.<br/>

-  ## Installation Guide.
+- ## Installation Guide.<br/>

   -